My finances

 Kent and Medway Medical School Financial Support Package

-KMMS has a generous financial support package for eligible students who start their studies in September 2023.
-Students who meet specific eligibility criteria will be entitled to receive the Kent and Medway Medical School Financial Support Package 23/24.
-Eligible students will receive £1,500 for their first year of study.
+KMMS has a generous financial support package for eligible students who start their studies in September 2024.
+Students who meet specific eligibility criteria will be entitled to receive the Kent and Medway Medical School Financial Support Package (KMMS FSP) 24/25.
+Eligible students will receive £1,000 for their first year of study.
 Funding for years 2-5 will be at £1,000 per year.

 To be eligible, you must fulfil the following criteria:

-- you must come from a household where the annual income is less than £30,000 per year
+• you must come from a household where the annual income is less than £30,000 per year assessed by Student Finance England (SFE) and be eligible for SFE funding

 You must meet one of the following criteria:

-- your household is located in an area that traditionally has low levels of participation in higher education as defined by the Office for Students.
-A list of postcodes and their classifications by participation (polar 4) can be found on the Office for Students website.
+• your household is located in an area that traditionally has low levels of participation in higher education as defined by the Office for Students.
+A list of postcodes and their classifications by participation (TUNDRA) can be found on the Office for Students website.

 Other financial support